 (2) The Commissioner shall be the immigration officer for the district but may delegate the performance of all or any of the duties and the exercise of all or any of the powers vested in him under this Law or any regulations made thereunder to any other person or persons either by name or by the name of his or their office.

-Chief Immigration

-of police officer.
+Immigration Officer to have powers of police officer.